 The Courts have long held that when a company is solvent, the appropriate course is to commence Court proceedings for recovery of the debt, on the basis that to pursue winding up proceedings may be an abuse of process of the Court.

-However, Statutory Demands are undoubtedly a fast and inexpensive means of testing the bona fides of a debtor who disputes payment, and recovering payment.
+However, Statutory Demands are undoubtedly a fast and inexpensive means of testing the bona fides of a debtor who disputes payment, and to recover payment.
 While there is some judicial comment to the effect that service of a Statutory Demand may appropriately be used to assist in testing whether a dispute is genuine, the overwhelming view is that Statutory Demands do not provide a means to avoid commencement of proceedings for recovery of a disputed debt, by the application of commercial pressure.

 While Statutory Demands may provide an inexpensive and effective debt recovery tool, care must be taken not to use such a tool merely as a debt collection device, or for an improper purpose.
 As such, they may be liable to be set aside.